'New California' Movement Wants To Create a 51st State - Slashdot

 That doesn't set aside the large poverty growth in rural California or the abuse of local governments (municipalities, water districts, and schools) by Sacramento.
 Much of the extra revenue Brown has generated came from simply keeping the money the state tax collector gathered on behalf o

 Re:Which billionaire is funding this one?
-(Score:4, Interesting)
+(Score:5, Interesting)

 The reality is that California is not quite so liberal as it might appear from the outside.
 Remember, it's the state that gave the country both Richard Nixon and Ronald Reagan.
 It's just that, unless you're a universally-beloved, larger-than-life, action hero immigrant from Austria, the Republican *name* is political poison.
 Pete "How I hate the Hispanics; let me count the 187 ways."
 Wilson saw to that in the 1990s when he married the "R" on the ballot to a campaign of hate, discrimination, and bigotry against the state's fastest-growing demographic (I believe the word he was looking for afterward was: "oops".).